 Decision-making on Action Together’s grants is always made by a community panel.
 In this case it included representatives from Adult Social Care, Healthwatch, RBH, Action Together and Awakening Minds.
 The following groups were funded:

-Home from Hospital (Prevention and Wellbeing) Fund
+Home from Hospital (Prevention and Wellbeing) Fund, Round 1

 Thanks to this funding from Rochdale Borough Council, Action Together launched the Home from Hospital (Prevention and Wellbeing) Fund.